 Coby Challenge Games

-Please consider volunteering a few hours on Sat.
-Sept.
-15th to help with the 10th Annual, ARC, Coby Challenge Games .
+Please consider volunteering a few hours to help with the 10th Annual, ARC, Coby Challenge Games .
 Volunteers are needed to help coordinate games, as well as help cheer on special needs athletes.
 Report to the SUNY Cobleskill Fieldhouse at 8:30 a.m.
 Registration begins at 9 a.m.
 The games begin at 10 a.m. and the event is over by 1 p.m.
 All volunteers receive a FREE LUNCH!

 Most folks just buy vegetables at the supermarket - but what's the fun in that?
 People all over the world are recognizing the value of growing their own fresh foods.
 Gardening promotes community, health, the ecology, entrepreneurialism, and beautification.
 Help get the gardens ready for next season’s “Green Thumbs”.